 Photo via Wikipedia Creative Commons

-The sight of a woman's breasts has long been one of the most taboo images in Western culture.
+The sight of a woman's breasts has long been one of the most taboo images in American culture (next to driving a Japanese car in Detroit and a black president, though we seemed to have moved past both of those issues in the last 60 years).
 Breasts are the predominant female sexual organ in the popular imagination, even more so than the precious vagina.

-We've basically hit "Peak Breast" here in the West, a condition in which breasts are as ubiquitous as they possibly can be.
-Boobies are everywhere – on billboards, in TV commercials, all over the pages of comic books, in magazines and in my every waking thought.
+We've basically hit "Peak Breast" here in America, a condition in which breasts are as ubiquitous as they possibly can be.
+Boobies are everywhere—on billboards, in TV commercials, all over the pages of comic books, in magazines, and in my every waking thought.
 It seems as though there are no further instances in which we can display breasts logically in this country.
 This is as much boobage as we can ever hope for.
 We've hit capacity.
 The ceiling has been reached, and now we're just bumping our head over and over again.
 But is that even a good thing?

 Olivia Wilde photo via Flickr user 2 Top

-The point at which we finally hit Peak Breast was just last week, specifically while I was staring at Olivia Wilde's breast-feeding photo in Glamour magazine.
-There was actually a moment in time when people became very, very upset that Demi Moore posed nude and pregnant on the cover of Vanity Fair.
+The point at which America finally hit Peak Breast was just last week, specifically while I was staring at Olivia Wilde's breast-feeding photo in Glamour magazine.
+There was actually a moment in this great nation when people became very, very upset that Demi Moore posed nude and pregnant on the cover of Vanity Fair.
 She had her arms over her nipples, and her vagina was completely absent from the proceedings, but it was still enough hot, bare flesh to raise the ire of America's prudes.

-The Olivia Wilde Glamour photo wasn't nearly as polarising as the Demi Moore picture—likely because it wasn't on the cover—though I guess there was some kind of generic backlash against her posing in full makeup and hair while her child nibbled on her nipple.
-Most women don't look quite that good when they breast-feed, and her glorious visage surely inspired a decent amount of jealousy and unreasonable expectation.
-There's usually a lot more sweat, a lot less makeup and twice the number of sweat pants involved when breast-feeding.
+The Olivia Wilde Glamour photo wasn't nearly as polarizing as the Demi Moore picture—likely because it wasn't on the cover—though I guess there was some kind of generic backlash against her posing in full makeup and hair while her child nibbled on her nipple.
+Most women don't look quite that good when they breast-feed, and her glorious viasge surely inspired a decent amount of jealousy and unreasonable expectation.
+There's usually a lot more sweat, a lot less makeup, and twice the number of sweat pants involved when breast-feeding.